techknowledgist/tgist-features/data/wos/00-readme.txt

 in which the individual files live.

 See scripts/select-record-ids.sh for a full list.
-It is usually better to this on a local disk, create the file lists (step 4) and then move it to the NSF share.
+It is usually better to this on a local disk and then move the corpora to the NSF share.

-Note: /home/j disk space started at 849GB

 4. Create file lists